Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Discussion of Future Research Directions

 \section{Discussion of Future Research Directions}

 Our work also suggests future research directions.
-For example, for the hypothesis testing part, our work focuses on Fisher's sharp null, which is one of the most widely considered null hypotheses in design-based causal inference and is often viewed as a first step in a cause-and-effect analysis \citep{rosenbaum2002observational, imbens2015causal}.
+For example, for the hypothesis testing part, our work focuses on Fisher's sharp null and its extensions in model (\ref{eqn: effect model with specified beta_0}).
+These null hypotheses are widely used in both methodology research and applied research \citep{rosenbaum2002observational, rosenbaum2020design, imbens2015causal}.
 However, our work has not explicitly discussed other common null hypotheses in design-based causal inference, such as Neyman's weak null \citep{neyman1923application, imbens2015causal, zhao2024adjust} and attributable effects \citep{rosenbaum2001effects, rosenbaum2002observational, hansen2009attributing, choi2017estimation}.
 When the outcome variable is discrete, previous studies \citep{rigdon2015randomization, li2016exact, rosenbaum2001effects, hansen2009attributing} showed that testing Neyman's weak null or attributable effects is equivalent to testing a sequence of carefully formulated Fisher's sharp null hypotheses.
-This may shed light on using our framework to study other null hypotheses (e.g., Neyman's weak null with discrete outcomes and attributable effects) in design-based causal inference with missing outcomes.
+This sheds light on using our framework to study other null hypotheses (e.g., Neyman's weak null with discrete outcomes and attributable effects) in design-based causal inference with missing outcomes.

+Another meaningful future research direction is to extend our framework to handle missingness in survival data.
+In Appendix F, we derive some preliminary results on how to apply our framework to right-censored survival data with missing censoring indicators.